stu-bell/generator-stui5/README.md

 # Extending

-Writing a yeoan generator is pretty straight forward.
+Writing a yeoman generator is pretty straight forward.
 There's a good tutorial at [yeoman.io](http://yeoman.io/authoring/).
 You can either write your own generator or enhance this one (open a merge request on GitLab).
 Keep in mind that generators can and should be composable.

+Base class and helper class.
+Yeoman generators inherit from `yeoman-generator` however some of the genereators in this project inherit from `generator-stui5.base` which provide a couple of helper wrappers.
+There's also a bundle of static helper methods in `scb-helper`.

+## Files and templates
+Working with the filesystem is implemented using [mem-fs-editor](https://github.com/sboudrias/mem-fs-editor) which is accessible in the yeoman generator as `this.fs`.

+The mem-fs-editor templating is implemented using [ejs](http://ejs.co).
+The documentation is pretty concise but the best way to get used to it is to just look at some of the examples here.
+Search for `<%` in files to see example use of placeholders.
+The Base.controller template in stui5:core uses the ejs _includes_ and _scripting_ concepts.

 ## Adding config options